-- Fill type: Foam
+- Fill type: foam

 One study from 2014 suggests that an orthopedic pillow might be the best for improving sleep quality.
-The study only followed 20 participants, who tried the pillows for a short period of time.
+The study followed only 20 participants, who tried the pillows for a short period of time.
 But the results showed that an orthopedic pillow was better at supporting the natural curve of the spine.

 IKEA’s popular ergonomic pillow has a slight curve to it, which helps support the neck and proper spinal alignment.
 If you find one side too high, you can flip it over to reveal a shorter height.
 The medium-firm foam is also a good fit for back and side sleepers.

 While this isn’t our first choice for a pillow to sleep with every night, it may be a good option if you’re experiencing any back and neck pain.
-It’s a bit too firm for combo sleepers who change positions throughout the night, but it’s definitely a solid pick if you’re a solid back or side sleeper.
+It’s a bit too firm for combo sleepers who change positions throughout the night, but it’s definitely a solid pick if you’re a back or side sleeper.

 We also noticed a bit of off-gassing from this pillow, so you may want to skip this one if that tends to bother you.